 He calls it The Hyperactive Hive mind: workplaces that let the email inbox dictate priorities.
 You jump between random task and get stuck in never ending email threads that seems to nowhere.

-A lot of things play into the feeling of dissatisfaction, frustration and guilt:
+A lot of things play into the feeling of dissatisfaction, frustration and guilt that electronic communication causes:

 🔸A feeling that people are waiting for you to respond to messages.